barbarer/dp3pt/_sources/index.rst

 The four parts are:

 - Pre Survey - Questions about your experience and confidence in computing
-- Introduction - Materials to get you familiar with the types of problems in this study
+- Introduction - Materials to get you familiar with the types of problems in this assignment
 - Practice - Practice problems
 - Post Test - Post test problems